-Maybe you’ve watched Ray Mears build one, heard about Scott of the Antarctic living in one for months, or just fancy being an Eskimo for a night.
-No problem… our popular Snow Shelter Adventure will be sure to bring out the Shackleton in you!
+Our Snow Shelter Adventure is a fun packed once in a lifetime experience.
+Whether you’ve heard about Scott of the Antarctic living in one or just fancy being an Eskimo for a night.
+No problem either way.
+We’ll be sure to bring out the Shackleton in you!

-On day one we pack our bags, head to a suitable location and then take time building our shelter.
-This first day also gives us a chance to discuss other types of shelter and make sure we are fully aware of all the relevant safety issues.
-Then we cook an evening feast and bed down for a real night with a difference.
+On day one we pack our bags, head to a suitable location and take time building our shelter.
+We’ll then settle in, cook an evening feast and bed down for a real night with a difference.
 The next morning, after a hearty breakfast, we’ll use the day to take in a fine wintry walk back to civilisation.
 A truly unique way to experience the best of the Scottish winter mountains.

-Please note that we have scheduled some of our Snow Shelter Adventures so they can easily be combined with one of 2 or 3 day Winter Skills Courses if you want to extend your stay – the perfect long weekend or week away.
+Please note that we have scheduled some of our Snow Shelter Adventure trips so they can easily be combined with one of 2 or 3 day Winter Skills Courses if you want to extend your stay.
+The perfect long weekend or week away.

 Who is the course suitable for?

 Our Snow Shelter Adventure is suitable for anyone with a reasonable fitness level and a sense of adventure.
 No prior experience of operating in the winter mountains is needed.

 The course is suitable for adults of all ages and we are happy to have participants as young as 16 (although under 18’s need to be accompanied by a parent or legal guardian).

 What is the format of the course?